-Nanocellulose is a renewable nanomaterial which has received a lot of attention due to its use in a variety of applications from biomedical field to food packaging.
-In this study, Nano cellulose (NC) was extracted from Maize cob, using Acid hydrolysis process.
-The extracted NC was characterized using PSA for particle size, FT-IR for functional groups, SEM and TEM for getting the morphology of NC.
-The result showed that, the synthesized NC was with a particle size of 213.5nm and a zeta potential of -34.5mV.
-The FT-IR analysis showed that the functional groups stretching at C-O, C=O, S=O with a wavenumber of $1216cm^{-1}$ , $1737cm^{-1}$ , $1365cm^{-1}$ in NC.
-The XRD analysis clearly depicts peak around $2\theta = 15.80$ , 22.03, 26.69, 40.44 which shows the structure of cellulose.
-The SEM and TEM image confirmed the acid hydrolysis process, fiber defibrillation Cellulose and Nanocellulose formation
+Nanocellulose is a renewable nanomaterial that has received a lot of attention due to its use in a variety of applications from the biomedical field to food packaging.
+In this study, Nano cellulose (NC) was extracted from Maize cob, using the Acid hydrolysis process.
+The extracted NC was characterized using Particle Size Analyzer (PSA) for particle size, Fourier Transform Infrared Spectroscopy (FT-IR) for functional groups, Scanning Electron Microscope (SEM), and Transmission Electron Microscope (TEM) for getting the morphology of NC and X-Ray Diffraction (XRD) for crystallinity analysis.
+The result showed that, the synthesized NC with a particle size of 213.5nm and zeta potential of -34.5mV.
+The FT-IR analysis showed that the functional groups stretched at C-O, C=O, and S=O with a wavenumber of 1216cm-1, and 1737cm-1,1365cm-1 in NC.
+XRD analysis shows a peak around 2θ = 15.80, 22.03, 26.69, 40.44 which shows the structure of cellulose.
+SEM and TEM images of the extraction process of NC show the morphological and structural information of cellulose and Nanocellulose.

-Keywords: Maize cob, alkali treatment, bleaching, acid hydrolysis, Nanocellulose
+Keywords: acid hydrolysis, alkali treatment, bleaching, Maize cob, Nanocellulose